awsdocs/ec2-image-builder-user-guide/doc_source/what-is-image-builder.md

 The following list shows the phases that run during the **build** and **test** stages:*Build stage:*

 Build phase
 An image pipeline begins with the build phase of the build stage when it runs\.
-The source image is downloaded, and configuration that is specified for the build phase of the component is applied to build and launch an instance\.
+The base image is downloaded, and configuration that is specified for the build phase of the component is applied to build and launch an instance\.

 Validate phase
 After the instance is launched and all of the build phase customizations are applied, the validation phase begins\.
 During the validation phase, Image Builder validates that customizations are applied successfully, based on configuration that is specified for the validate phase of the component\.
 If the instance validation is successful, the instance is turned off, an image is created, and Image Builder continues to the test stage\.*Test stage:*